 - Poor gas supply – The supply of gas could be limited by a grease or debris buildup in the burner assembly.
 There also could be pressure issue coming from the source supplying gas to your machine.

 - Not sparking – When you open the unit, turn the control on and see if there are sparks coming out of pilot.
 If it’s not sparking, hit the high limit reset button.
 If it the button clicks, this means the unit overheated or the limit is bad.
 Press the button until it stops clicking.
-If clicking persists or the issue continues, contact a service technician.
+If clicking persists or the issue continues, contact an authorized service technician.

 - Won’t light after setup – Make sure the yellow gas valve is on.
 If it is, reset the pilot knob by turning it off.
 Then, turn it to the “Pilot” position, and push and hold it in for 15-30 seconds.
 While you’re holding the knob in, light the pilot with a match or lighter.
 If it lights, turn the knob to the “On” position.
 If it won’t light, have the parts reinstalled by an authorized technician.

 If the pump in your Pitco fryer is running slowly or not running at all, check from the following issues.

 - Won’t run – If the circuit breaker isn’t tripped, the filter motor overload might have tripped.
 Have the thermal overload reset once the unit has cooled down.

 - Pumping slowly – See if the filter return hose is connected correctly or tangled and fix accordingly.
 Another common problem is clogging in the filter’s pickup screens, bag and paper.
 Make sure to clean them or replace the filter media immediately if there are signs of damage.
 If you notice air bubbles coming from the oil discharge line, clean out the filter lines or have the defective pump replaced by an authorized technician.

 Your unit might be running but won’t heat or circulate properly.
 The following can cause temperature or airflow issues.